aleixcanalda/TheChosenModel/theory2.md

 Tanaka and Scheraga (1976) managed to relate the frequencies of contact between different residue types, obtained from known native structures, to the free energies of corresponding interactions using the simple relationship between free energy and the equilibrium constant.
 Then, using the probability theory, an atomic distance-dependent statistical potential can be calculated from a sample of native structures that does not depend on any adjustable parameters (Discrete Optimized Protein Energy, DOPE).
 DOPE is based on an improved reference state that corresponds to noninteracting atoms in a homogeneous sphere with the radius dependent on a sample native structure.

 The DOPE assessment method of the program gives as output a DOPE profile that can be inputed into a graphical program to create a plot for the profile.
 This plot has in the X axis the position of each residue and in the Y axis the DOPE score per residue.
-Laslty, it has to be taken into account that the score is unnormalized with respect to the protein size and has an arbitrary scale, therefore scores from different proteins cannot be compared directly.
+Lastly, it has to be taken into account that the score is unnormalized with respect to the protein size and has an arbitrary scale, therefore scores from different proteins cannot be compared directly.

-# Asessment of the program

-In this section there will be a global assessments of the strengths and weaknesses of TheChosenModel.

 ## Strengths